-The Finance and Audit Committee met yesterday at the Marcum Conference Center.
-The Committee considered one ordinance and three resolutions at the meeting.
-All of the items are recommended for approval later in this meeting.
+The Finance and Audit Committee met yesterday afternoon at the Marcum Conference Center.
+The Committee considered one ordinance, one resolution and received several reports during the meeting.
+The ordinance and resolution are both recommended for approval later in today's meeting.